massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ### Prerequisites

-Smart-contracts are written in [Assembly Script](https://www.assemblyscript.org/) and so we’ll assume that you have some familiarity with it, but you should be able to follow along even if you’re coming from a different programming language.
+Smart-contracts are written in [Assembly Script](https://www.assemblyscript.org/), and so we’ll assume that you have some familiarity with it, but you should be able to follow along even if you’re coming from a different programming language.
 We’ll also assume that you’re familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.

 For the decentralized website part, we'll assume that you have some familiarity with HTML and JavaScript.
 If you want to have more details, you can follow [this great tutorial from React](https://reactjs.org/tutorial/tutorial.html) from which the dApp is heavily inspired from.

 ## Writing your smart-contract

-Smart-contract in Massa are written in [Assembly Script](https://www.assemblyscript.org/) and then compiled to [WebAssembly](https://webassembly.org/) (wasm).
+Smart-contract in Massa are written in [Assembly Script](https://www.assemblyscript.org/) and then compiled to [WebAssembly](https://webassembly.org/) (WASM).
 We chose WebAssembly as it is efficient and can be compiled from several languages, including Assembly Script.
-If you want to have more details on how the Massa smart-contract engine was built have a look [here](https://github.com/massalabs/massa-sc-runtime/issues/93).
+If you want to have more details on how the Massa smart-contract engine was built, have a look [here](https://github.com/massalabs/massa-sc-runtime/issues/93).

 ### Setup